Burnley promoted: Scott Parker's side return to Premier League following win over Sheffield United

 Burnley duly obliged, leaving Chris Wilder's side facing the prospect of trying to join them via the play-offs.

-Scott Parker, who has now won promotion to the Premier League with a third different club, has overseen a remarkable season, with Burnley last tasting defeat in the league over five months ago at Millwall.
+Scott Parker - who has now won promotion to the Premier League with a third different club after achieving the feat with Fulham and Bournemouth - has overseen another remarkable season, with Burnley last tasting defeat in the league over five months ago at Millwall.

+Should Parker's side avoid defeat in their final two matches they will equal Reading's record of 33 games unbeaten.

 Both Burnley and Leeds remain in with a chance of finishing on 100 points.